WICG/navigation-api/README.md

 - Intercepting cross-document navigations, replacing them with single-page navigations (i.e. loading content into the appropriate part of the existing document), and then updating the URL bar.

-- Performing single-page navigations that create and pushing a new entry onto the history list, to represent a new conceptual history entry.
+- Performing single-page navigations that create and push a new entry onto the history list, to represent a new conceptual history entry.

 - Navigating backward or forward through the history list via application-provided UI.